Roma (2018 film): Production

 On 8 September 2016, it was announced that Alfonso Cuarón would write and direct a project focusing on a Mexican family living in Mexico City in the 1970s.
-Production was set to begin in fall 2016 by his own production company Esperanto Filmoj and Participant Media.
+Production was set to begin in fall 2016 by his production company, Esperanto Filmoj, and Participant Media.
 The film was produced by Cuarón, Gabriela Rodríguez, and Nicolás Celis.
-Filming began from 27 November 2016 to 14 March 2017.
-Cuarón stated I "just wrote the script without looking back.
+Filming took place from 27 November 2016 to 14 March 2017.
+Cuarón said he "just wrote the script without looking back.
 I started page one, I finish it, I never read it again as a whole.
 I never share it with anyone."

 Roma was shot in sequence, which Yalitza Aparicio, who plays Cleo, said helped her.
 She was most terrified by the scene on the beach, as she—like her character—could not swim.
-Before being cast, Aparicio, who had recently completed graduate training in pre-school education, had no acting experience or formal training in acting.
+Before being cast, Aparicio, who had recently completed graduate training in preschool education, had no acting experience or formal training in acting.
 She has joked that the only "acting" she has ever done was lying to her parents and teachers.

-Filming took place on-location throughout Mexico City, as Cuarón felt shooting on soundstages would be difficult for first-time actors.
-The movie theatre serving as a recurring location was the Teatro Metropólitan, where Cuarón had premiered Y tu mamá también in 2001.
+Filming took place on location throughout Mexico City, as Cuarón felt shooting on soundstages would be difficult for first-time actors.
+The movie theatre serving as a recurring location was the Teatro Metropólitan, where Cuarón's Y tu mamá también premiered in 2001.

 Robbery on set

 On 1 November 2016, the crew of Roma was the target of a robbery.
 According to the studio, "two women were hit, five crew members were hospitalized, and cellphones, wallets, and jewelry were stolen" during the attack.
 The crew reportedly arrived to set up filming for the day when a group of city workers approached the crew and tried to shut down filming.
-The crew stated they had permission to film, but the workers persisted and a brawl broke out between the groups.
+The crew said they had permission to film, but the workers persisted and a brawl broke out between the groups.